cchappell123/documentation/articles/portal/ptl-how-use-my-calls.md

     ![My Calls login page](images/ptl-mycalls-login.png)

-4. The *My Calls* home page is divided into four main areas:
+4. The *My Calls* home page shows a simple view of all tickets that have been raised.

     ![My Calls home page](images/ptl-mycalls-home.png)

-    - **Outstanding Items** lists the support tickets (incident and service requests) that you can view, depending on your permissions.
-You can also see support tickets by selecting the **My Items** tab.
+My Tickets lists the support tickets (incident and service requests) that you can view, depending on your permissions.
+These are listed with the newest first.
+You can use the search tool to help find what you're looking for and use filter options to find tickets with a particular status or date.

-    - **Report List** provides customer related reporting around tickets (coming soon).
+You can raise new Incidents and Request using the 'New Incident' and 'New Service Request' buttons.

-    - **Log an Incident using Template** provides templates for you to use to raise tickets.
-You can also see incident templates by selecting the **Service Catalog** tab.
+You can access the full Service Catalog to find specific Incident and Sercvice Requests templates for you to use to raise tickets.

-    - **Top 5 Service Catalogue Offerings** lists the most popular service catalogue offerings to provide a quick way to raise a request.
-To see all request offerings, select the **Service Catalog** tab.

 ## Raising a support ticket

-If you want to request a new service, make changes to an existing service or request information, use the Service Catalogue to raise a service request.
-If you need to notify UKCloud of an incident, use an incident template to raise an incident.
+If you want to raise a request or an incident, use the Service Catalogue.

 1. In *My Calls*, select the **Service Catalog** tab.